 Healthcare compliance continues to grow more complex.
 Your risk grows from a steady flow of new guidelines, oversight, and regulations.
-This is all because the health care services reimbursed the federal tax dollars.
-Besides, DOJ (Department of Justice) and DHHS the (Department of Health and Human Services), keep a check how these dollars spent.
-Therefore, it is the employer’s responsibility to monitor this activity by checking ALL exclusion databases monthly.
-There are 3 federal databases and 43 State Medicaid databases.
-These must be searched and cross referenced each month!
+One driver for this are health care services reimbursed by the federal tax dollars.
+The DOJ (Department of Justice) and DHHS (Department of Health and Human Services), have oversight on how these dollars spent and focus on the enforcement of health care fraud, waste, and abuse.

 The consequences of exclusion are assessed by the OIG and can be significant:

 Statutory Treble Damages (i.e., three times the amount of the false claim)

 Offers Approximate Loss of the Right to Bill CMS for Services

 Possible Filing of False Claims Count Under the False Claims Act

 IES Offers Many Solutions Focused on Maintaining the Health and Wellness of Your Employees

 *Exclusions are actions taken against an individual or vendor/entity by the Department of Health and Human Services, Office of Inspector General (OIG).